Alternative Thing DSL Parser

 </thing:thing-descriptions>

-That makes the parser easier to test, easier to embed and easier to maintain.
+New parser is much smaller, with less abstractions.
+This makes it easier to test, easier to embed and easier to maintain.